gauravacad/VSD-NGSPICE-WEEK/Part-2:Threshold Voltage Extraction & Velocity Saturation/readme.md

 <img width="400" height="350" alt="image" src="https://github.com/user-attachments/assets/1aba54cd-2322-4903-bf29-892d4c504e84" />

 ---
-## Discussion on deriving the load curves for PMOs and NMOs.
+## Discussion on : The load curves for PMOs and NMOs.
 ### Overview
 - This technical session focused on deriving load curves for PMOS and NMOS transistors in CMOS inverter circuits.
 The discussion covered the conversion of node voltages, specifically transforming VGS (gate-to-source voltage) of PMOS as a function of V, and converting VDSP as a function of output voltage.
 - Further we study the relationship where Vout equals VdsP plus VDD, demonstrating how curve shifting occurs by adding VDD to convert VdsP into output voltage function.